-I, Mr. Jaime A. Lafuente-González, Chairman of the TPSB, on behalf of the Commonwealth of PUERTO RICO, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the Commonwealth satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, Mr. Pedro R. Pierluisi, Governor, on behalf of the Commonwealth of PUERTO RICO, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the Commonwealth satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.

 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.
-Document has been uploaded.
+Document has ben uploaded.